AnandTenneti/SampleProject/README.md

 <h1>UI Test Automation Playground</h1>
 <h2>Introduction</h2>
+Using this reference site  <a href="http://uitestingplayground.com/">UI Test Automation Playground</a>, designed and implemented an UI automation framework using WebDriver and Java for the different UI elements provided in different scenarios
 In this reference site <a href="http://uitestingplayground.com/">UI Test Automation Playground</a>,there are different UI automation scenarios provided for which the automation test cases have been written using Selenium WebDriver and Java using Maven as the build tool and